Are mud volcanoes true volcanoes?

-Category: Space Hits: 1A mud volcano explosion, seen from an oil platform in the Caspian Sea on July 4, 2021.
+Category: Space Hits: 3A mud volcano explosion, seen from an oil platform in the Caspian Sea on July 4, 2021.
 Image is a screenshot via @BNONews on Twitter.

 A mud volcano is what caused the explosion near an oil field in the Caspian Sea off Azerbaijan this week (July 4, 2021).
 That’s according to a report by an Azerbaijani press agency.
 It happened on Dashly Island, also known as Ignatiy Stone Island, a volcanic island.
 A famous Roman naturalist, Pliny the Elder, described a mud volcano in the year 77 AD.
 Yet they are still a most poorly understood natural phenomenon.
 What are mud volcanoes?